CCBDA-UPC/Assignments-2022/Lab04.md

 That Python virtual environment is re-created remotely by Elastic Beanstalk through the use of the file *requirements.txt* and other configuration that you are going to set up later.

 **NOTE II**: PyCharm provides a way to store and provide the environment variables for each execution.
+Besides, using PyCharm **you will be able to debug your code easily**.

 <p align="center"><img src="./images/Lab04-pycharm-config.png" alt="AWS service" title="AWS service" width="550"/></p>